icadariu/nvim_lazy/README.md

 # Config created out of 💤 LazyVim

+⚠️ This repository will be archived.
+The new one is located at <https://github.com/icadariu/nvim>

 * Generated using the starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
 * To get started, check [lazyvim installation](https://lazyvim.github.io/installation).